 - Write articles for publication

-- Interact with school psychologists currently practicing in the field from the first semester on
+- Interact with school psychologists currently practicing in the field beginning in the first semester

 - Attend events such as:

 - Annual Conversations in School Psychology, which allows you to network with school psychologists in the field, faculty, and alumni

 - Annual Career Night which is a workshop for student interns to have their resumes critiqued and to participate in mock interviews conducted by a panel comprised of Directors of Special Education from districts around the state.